Top 50 Best Bible Movies Of All Time

 Average

-Directed by the legendary Martin Scorsese, the film traces the extraordinary journey of Jesus Christ.
-It presents not only His universal human struggles, but also explores His last, powerful temptation as He endures the cross.
+Directed by acclaimed filmmaker Martin Scorsese, the film follows the remarkable and human journey of Jesus Christ.
+It not only delves deeply into His spiritual struggles but also powerfully recounts the intense final temptation faced as He approaches crucifixion.

 5